a2stuff/a2d/desk.acc/API.md

 ## Gotchas

-DeskTop's "alert" code uses Aux $800 and onward as a "save buffer" for the pixels overdrawn by the alert, so it can be quickly hidden without requiring redraws.
-This means that an alert can't use both an aux memory segment and use the `JUMP_TABLE_SHOW_ALERT` call, except when exiting.
+DeskTop's "alert" code uses Aux $1000-$1FFF as a "save buffer" for the pixels overdrawn by the alert, so it can be quickly hidden without requiring redraws.
+This leaves $800-$FFF free for resources, but if an alert is shown memory over $1000 will be overwritten.